Ballina, County Mayo: Communications and media

-Local media

 BCRfm (Ballina Community Radio) is the community radio station in the town.
-The Western People is a local newspaper based in Ballina and until recently was also printed at its premises in the town.
-It is owned by the Cork-based Thomas Crosbie Holdings.
+The Western People is a local newspaper, based in Ballina, which was previously also printed at its premises in the town.
 Two weekly freesheets, the Mayo Advertiser and The Northwest Express are distributed throughout Ballina.
-There is also a monthly magazine called Mayo Now that was launched in March 2015 and previously a monthly magazine called "INK" that was in circulation since Feb 2011.
-The Connaught Telegraph, published in Castlebar, and the Mayo News, published in Westport, also carry local news related to Ballina, though are less popular.
+There is also a monthly magazine called "Mayo Now" that was launched in March 2015.
+The Connaught Telegraph, published in Castlebar, and the Mayo News, published in Westport, also carry local news related to Ballina.
 Mid West Radio is the local station, with an office in the town.
-An online news service, MayoToday.ie, also carries news and information related to Ballina.

-Historically there has been a number of newspapers directly linked with the town, these include:
+Historically, a number of newspapers have been directly linked with the town, including: